Faith Defined

 Faith is allowing God to control a situation so that His results will prevail.

-We don’t like this idea very well because our sin-desiring flesh cherishes “The Lie” perpetrated by Satan in Eden — “You can be your own lord and it will work!” — and the idea of abandoning control to an invisible, though loving, Being Who demands our allegiance runs directly contrary to that lie.
+We don’t like this idea very well because our sin-desiring flesh cherishes “The Lie” perpetrated by Satan in Eden — “You can be your own lord and it will work!” — and the idea of abandoning control to an invisible, though loving, Being Who demands our complete allegiance and obedience runs directly contrary to that lie.

 This is also how the Book of James can say “faith without works is dead.”
 As we trust God, we also obey Him out of that faith.
 As God shows Himself faithful by blessing our obedience, we learn to trust Him even more.
 Think in terms of a “victorious cycle” as opposed to a vicious one!